vladikcomper/md-modules/README.md

     - **/modules/errorhandler/bundles** - bundles source code that define debugger macros and integrate pre-compiled Error Handler blob into your projects.
   - **/modules/core** - source code for debugger's core, which includes Console subsystem (used by Error Handler)

-## Pre-built utilities binaries
+## Pre-built utility binaries

-For your convenience, this repository includes pre-built utilities binaries, as those are used by modules.
-See `modules/exec` directory.
+For your convenience, this repository includes pre-built utility binaries, as those are used by modules.
+You can find them in the `modules/exec` directory.

 Binaries are provided for the following platforms:
 * **Windows 64-bit** (Windows 7 and above)